Original photo by stephen searle/ Alamy Stock Photo

 Walt Disney provided the original voices for both Mickey and Minnie Mouse.

 Long before Wayne Allwine and Russi Taylor were making eyes at each other in the recording studio, it was Walt Disney himself supplying the voices for what became the Magic Kingdom’s first couple.
-Of course, the “speaking” in the early Disney shorts largely consisted of yelps, whistles, and other noises, and by the time the studio settled into a groove with sound synching in the 1930s, Minnie’s parts were being delivered by Marcellite Garner.
+Of course, the “speaking” in early Disney shorts largely consisted of yelps, whistles, and other noises, and by the time the studio settled into a groove with sound synching in the 1930s, Minnie’s parts were being delivered by Marcellite Garner.
 Yet Disney insisted on retaining the voice of Mickey for himself; according to Neal Gabler’s Walt Disney: The Triumph of the American Imagination, the chief was “often embarrassed” to perform as the mouse protagonist, but felt that his version offered “more pathos” than that of his would-be replacements.
-It wasn’t until 1947 when he finally relinquished the voice to sound effects man Jimmy MacDonald (Allwine’s immediate predecessor), though Disney reclaimed the role for himself when the Mickey Mouse Club TV series began airing in 1955.
+It wasn’t until 1947 that he finally relinquished the voice to sound effects man Jimmy MacDonald (Allwine’s immediate predecessor), though Disney reclaimed the role for himself when the Mickey Mouse Club TV series began airing in 1955.

 Tim Ott